Maestro-111/Receipt-Information-Extractor-Django/README.md

 ## Evaluations

-Each time user upload their photo, program stores the resulting table in a folder. unit testing.py merges all the outputs into one table and compares it with database.xlsx to log out the errors.

-- Evaluation Metrics: Accuracy via using unit testing.py.
+- Evaluation Metrics: Accuracy (to do unit testing).
 - Limitations: Dependency on image quality.
-Also, the web app is not publicly available.

 ## TO DO